Efforts by Russia, Iran and China to sway US voters may escalate, new Microsoft report says

 Candidates targeted have included Rep. Barry Moore of Alabama, Sen. Marsha Blackburn of Tennessee, and Rep. Michael McCaul of Texas, all of whom are running for reelection, the report said.
 The group also has attacked Sen. Marco Rubio of Florida.

-Moore, McCaul and Rubio sent emailed statements warning that China’s aggression against American political candidates and its efforts to weaken democracy need to be taken seriously.
-A spokesperson for Blackburn didn’t immediately provide comment.
+All four politicians sent emailed statements condemning China's aggression against American political candidates and its efforts to weaken democracy.

 In its statement, the Chinese embassy said U.S. officials, politicians and media “have accused China of using news websites and social media accounts to spread so-called disinformation in the US.
 Such allegations are full of malicious speculations against China, which China firmly opposes.”